aklaswad/wani/docs/API.md

 # wani API documentation

-wani.js provides minimal set of functions which required to load WAML modules into WebAudio world, and also have some functions to manage loaded modules.
+wani.js provides minimal set of functions which required to load WANI modules into WebAudio world, and also have some functions to manage loaded modules.

 # Module management

 ## void Wani.registerModule(object definition)

-Register a module to waml. this should be called from module script.
+Register a module to wani. this should be called from module script.

 ## AudioContext Wani.getAudioContext()